Yacorpsg/Bellabeat-Case-Study-/README.md

 ## Weight x Activity x Sleep
  In this analysis, I wanted to understand how users that engaged with the weight tracking feature, engaged with the rest of the Fitbit tracking ecosystem (activity and sleep).
 I examined who were the users that tracked weight data and examined their behavioral patterns compare to those who did not use this feature at all.
 # Key Findings
-User mainly utilized the activity tracking feature of the Fitbit product.
+Users' mainly utilized the activity tracking feature of the Fitbit product.
 35 users logged their activity data compared to 23 users tracking sleep and 11 tracking weight data.

 <img width="468" height="257" alt="image" src="https://github.com/user-attachments/assets/074b35e5-1f5d-4179-8c32-50880b804915" />